Battle of Kagul: Prelude

-Meanwhile, despite numerous victories in the field, Field Marshal Rumyantsev became cautious as the Ottoman army built up its numbers, dangerously outnumbering his own Russian force.
-Moreover, the terrain was advantageous to the Ottomans since although the battlefield was marked by the river to the west and numerous small lakes and marshes to the east which limited the mobility of the Russian army, it also contained two valleys which allowed the numerous Ottoman cavalry to attack the Russian rear.
+The smaller Russian force of about 40,000 led by Field Marshal Rumyantsev was marching through the town of Cahul, with the recently established Ottoman camp and fortifications only 7 miles away due south near Vulcănești.
+The Russian force arrived on a location on the right bank of the river and thus encamped by 31 July (20 July on Russian calendar), the same day the Ottomans just completed their river crossing of the Danube.
+Despite numerous victories in the field, Rumyantsev became cautious as he found through scouts and reconnaissance that the Ottoman army built up its numbers, dangerously outnumbering his own force.
+Moreover, the terrain was advantageous to the Ottomans since apart from the battlefield marked by the river to the west and numerous small lakes and marshes to the east which limited the mobility of the Russian army, it also contained two valleys which allowed the numerous Ottoman and Tatar cavalry to attack the Russian rear.
 Therefore, he decided that he had to march rapidly towards the main Ottoman army to prevent them from uniting with the Crimean Tatar force nearby and force a battle with the former immediately lest the situation for him and the Russian army worsens.
-Although the Ottoman army was undoubtedly the far larger and better equipped one compared to the medieval-style Crimean Tatar force, it was also the nearest for the Russians within the nearest marching distance to engage as to not aggravate the already worsening supply situation which he tried so hard to resolve by issuing 10-days worth of thriftily chosen rations to each soldier after resupplying shortly after the Larga battle, therefore neglecting his own supply lines but at the same time providing provisional sustenance to his men up into the coming battle.
+Although the Ottoman army was undoubtedly the far larger and better equipped one compared to the medieval-style Crimean Tatar force, it was also the nearest for the Russians within the nearest marching distance to engage as to not aggravate the already worsening supply situation which he tried so hard to resolve by issuing 10-days worth of thriftily chosen rations to each soldier after resupplying shortly after the Larga battle.
+He therefore had to neglect his own supply lines which would be vulnerable to Tatar raids anyway, assigning part of his force to protect it, but at the same time he already provided provisions and supplies to his men up into the coming battle.
+Therefore, he divided his already outnumbered force to maximize his resources and supplies; to this end, he handpicked 17,000 men that he can personally lead against the Ottoman army, while 6,000 men were redeployed to protect the fragile Russian supply lines to the north, and 11,000 men assigned as a covering force to protect the Russian rear against a potential attack by the Crimean Tatar cavalry.